apache/pdfbox-docs/content/3.0/migration.md

 Instead of using the `PDAnnotationTextMarkup`, `PDAnnotationSquareCircle` or the `PDAnnotationMarkup` classes when creating certain annotations, use their subclasses `PDAnnotationCaret`, `PDAnnotationFreeText`, `PDAnnotationInk`, `PDAnnotationPolygon`, `PDAnnotationPolyline`, `PDAnnotationSound`, `PDAnnotationCircle`, `PDAnnotationSquare`,  `PDAnnotationHighlight`, `PDAnnotationSquiggly`, `PDAnnotationStrikeout` and `PDAnnotationUnderline`.

+### Changes with charsets

+The convenience class `org.apache.pdfbox.util.Charsets` has been removed.
+Please use the java class `java.​nio.​charset.​StandardCharsets` instead.

 ## Changes in Common Functions

 ### Interactive Forms